-Chair of the Cross-Cultural Initiative and Assistant Director, Cross-Cultural Engagement
+Chair of the Cross-Cultural Initiative and Assistant Director, Cross-Cultural Center

 As much as I loved my undergraduate experience at my university, I remember very vividly the moments when I felt that I didn’t belong.
 It is the memory of those moments that motivate me to make sure that I am working hard to ensure that all Chapman students feel like they belong.
 Whether it is reading an article to learn more about a particular culture, taking the time to empower a student in an aspect of their identity, or whether it means respectfully challenging stereotypes and biases in meetings I am part of, I try to be a voice for all students.
 Although we as an institution and individuals have a lot to grow, it is always so rewarding to see the care and work being done.